 You could also have a bad starter solenoid.
 Again, this will have to be replaced at an auto repair center before you can start your engine.
 Ask your mechanic to check this every 30,000 miles.

-The carburetor opens and closes, and sometimes gets stuck blocking fuel so your engine won't start.
+Cars older than 1980 could have a carburetor that gets stuck so your engine won't start.
 A mechanic can confirm whether your carburetor is the source of your starting problem.

 Helpful Tips for Dealing with Starting Problems